SecUpwN/Spotify-AdKiller/README.md

     cd Spotify-AdKiller
     ./install.sh

-A few notes:
+**Troubleshooting**

 - if you've installed Spotify from any source other than the official repository please make sure that the `spotify` executable is in your `PATH`.

     You can create a symbolic link, if necessary (e.g. linking `my-spotify` to `spotify` if you are using the user installation of [spotify-make](https://github.com/leamas/spotify-make)).

+- the installer script will install Spotify-AdKiller to `$HOME/bin`, which should be recognized by Ubuntu and openSUSE

+- if `$HOME/bin` didn't exist before, a relog might be necessary to complete the installation

+    Technical explanation: Ubuntu automatically adds `$HOME/bin` to your PATH if it exists when you log in.
+Relogging reloads `$HOME/.profile` and updates your PATH.

-- the installer script will install Spotify-AdKiller to `$HOME/bin`, which is part of the PATH on Ubuntu and openSUSE.
-Please follow the instructions in the manual installation section below if your distro is configured differently or if you want to install the script to another folder.
+    If the script doesn't work after relogging you can either [manually add](http://askubuntu.com/q/3744) `$HOME/bin` to your PATH or follow the installation instructions below.
+This also applies if you're using a distro that is configured differently than Ubuntu/OpenSUSE or if you want to install the script in a custom location.

 **Manual installation**